obones/openhab-binding-openmeteo/README.md

 Additional details on the various possible channel values are available in Open Meteo's [documentation](https://open-meteo.com/en/docs)

-Any change to the parameters will recreate channels and channel groups.
+Any change to the parameters will recreate channels and channel groups with the same ids, thus not breaking any item link.

 ## Channels